emberjs/rfcs/text/0000-tracked-properties.md

 until they are completely stable.

 It is possible that decorators will be advanced before this RFC closes and this will be a non-issue.
-Either way, if accepted, Ember would do the best it can to provide the stability the framework is known for throughout this process.
+Either way, if accepted, Ember would maintain its strong commitment to SemVer and making transitions to new programming models as easy as possible.

 ## Terminology